Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Athletic-Digression-Spell.rst

 This spell could be named:

- - ``Athletic Digression`` / ``Parenthèse Athlétique``
+ - ``Athletic Digression`` (english) / ``Parenthèse Athlétique`` (french)

 Spell Effects
 _____________

-The target benefits, for a limited time, from bonuses in its physical capacities.
+The creatures in the area of effect of this spell benefit, for a limited time, from bonuses in their physical capacities.

-For example climbing a wall will be easier for the target.
+For example climbing a wall or running like hell will be easier for them.

+Available in the Bard path, as incantation (for a strong yet very punctual help) or as bardic verse (for a longer-lasting help, provided the caster is able to maintain his bardic recitation).